capnsue/worsty-worst/README.md

 # worsty-worst
-sue and nancy make the worst game
+sue and nancy make the worst games

+<3